Google hopes Pixel 3 razzle-dazzle will blind you to its privacy problems

 But what if your faith in Google's ability to protect your data is shaken?

-The undercurrent to a busy Tuesday event in which the internet search giant unveiled several new consumer gadgets -- including updated Pixel phones, a smart display called the Home Hub, and the Pixel Slate tablet with detachable keyboard -- was the revelation from a day before that Google had put the data of 500,000 people at risk because of a bug in a developer tool found in Google+.
+That question formed the undercurrent to a busy Tuesday event at which the internet search giant unveiled several new consumer gadgets, including updated Pixel phones, a smart display called the Home Hub, and a tablet, the Pixel Slate, with a detachable keyboard.
+The event followed by just a day the revelation that Google had put the data of 500,000 people at risk because of a bug in a developer tool found in its Google+ social network.

-Google said it discovered and fixed the bug in March, but decided not to disclose the vulnerability because it didn't meet its internal "thresholds" for informing the public.
+Google said it discovered and fixed the bug in March but decided not to disclose the vulnerability because the flaw didn't meet the company's internal "thresholds" for informing the public.

-The timing of the news -- which came out after a report by The Wall Street Journal -- raises questions about Google's commitment to protecting the personal information of its billions of users.
-The launch comes amidst an uptick of criticism over the company's data collection practices and, thanks to Facebook, increasing consumer scrutiny over how that information is being used.
+The timing of the news, which came out after a report by The Wall Street Journal, raises questions about Google's commitment to protecting the personal information of its billions of users.
+The launch comes amid an uptick of criticism over the company's data collection practices and, thanks to Facebook, increasing consumer scrutiny over how customer information is being used.

-It's just the latest blow to test trust in Google.
-In July, The Wall Street Journal reported that employees at some third-party Gmail apps could read your inbox if you integrated those apps with your Gmail account.
-A month later, the Associated Press reported that Google was still tracking users, even if they'd turned off a setting called Location History.
+It's just the latest test of our trust in Google.
+In July, the Journal reported that employees at the companies behind some third-party Gmail apps could read your inbox if you integrated those apps with your Gmail account.
+A month later, the Associated Press reported that Google was still tracking users even if they'd turned off a setting called Location History.

-For its part, Google said it found "no evidence" any data was abused, but as a result of the incident, the search giant still decided to shut down Google+ for good.
+In the case of Google+, the search giant said it found no evidence any data was abused, but as a result of the incident it decided to shut down the social network for good.

-On Tuesday, Google didn't address those privacy concerns directly, but gave a nod toward security.
+On Tuesday, Google didn't address those privacy concerns directly, but it did give a nod toward security.
 "We're committed to the security of our users," Rick Osterloh, Google's hardware chief, said during the event in New York City.
-"We need to offer simple powerful ways to safeguard your devices."
+"We need to offer simple, powerful ways to safeguard your devices."

-Still, the company tried to turn the attention to the latest bells and whistles, and not privacy woes.
+Still, Google tried to turn the attention to the latest bells and whistles, and not privacy woes.

 Google's Facebook problem